-For the past 32 years Tuesday has been my extended prayer day.
-This afternoon I get to go to a quiet place, apart from distractions, and converse and confer with God, 1-on-1, for several hours.
+For the past four decades Tuesday has been my extended prayer day.
+I get to go to a quiet place, apart from distractions, and converse and confer with God, 1-on-1, for several hours.

 As I meet with God here are some things about prayer that are important to me.

 - God exists.
 God is real.
 There is a God.
 I believe in God.
-Without this, of course, prayer is an illusion.
-With this, I view myself, in the act of praying, as keeping company with the all-knowing, all-powerful, all-loving, necessarily existent (everlasting; without beginning or end), personal agent who created and sustains all things.
-This is no small appointment I have today!
+Without this prayer is an illusion.
+With this I view myself, in the act of praying, as keeping company with the all-knowing, all-powerful, all-loving, necessarily existent (everlasting; without beginning or end), personal agent who created and sustains all things.
+This is no small appointment I have!

 - God knows me.